vladmihaisavin/generate-node-api/README.md

 1. Express
 2. Authentication and Authorization: PassportJS with JWT
 3. Testing: Mocha and Chai
-4. Data persistence:
+4. Data persistence:<br>
 4.1.
-Mongo with mongodb driver;
+Mongo with mongodb driver;<br>
 4.2.
-PostgreSQL with pg driver and Sequelize ORM;
+PostgreSQL with pg driver and Sequelize ORM.
 5. Validation: Joi
 6. Documentation: Swagger